 Nomenclature and taxonomical techniques.
-Plant Nomenclature - Brief History on the origin and development of nomenclature; Detailed study of the major provisions of the International Code of Botanical nomenclature (ICBN) - Effective and valid publications , Role of priority and its limitation, typification, Different kinds of types, Author citation and rejection and retention of names, conserved names.
+Plant Nomenclature - Brief History on the origin and development of nomenclature; Detailed study of the major provisions of the International Code of Botanical Nomenclature (ICBN) - Effective and valid publications, Role of priority and its limitation, typification, Different kinds of types, Author citation and rejection and retention of names, conserved names.

-Unit- II:
+Unit-II:

-APG System and its significant Different kinds of identification keys, Construction of dichotomous keys- Indented and bracketed keys.
+APG System and its significant-Different kinds of identification keys, Construction of dichotomous keys- Indented and bracketed keys.
 Various kinds of Taxonomic literature: Floras, Revisions, Manuals - Monographs, Periodicals.
 Computational Taxonomy, Information systems- data banking and use of computers in Taxonomy, computer constructed keys.
 Uses of molecular tools in Taxonomy, RFLP, RAPD and AFLP.
-Methods of Plant exploration; Management of Herbaria; Major Herbaria in India and the World; Role of Herbaria in Taxonomy.
+Methods of Plant exploration ; Management of Herbaria; Major Herbaria in India and the World; Role of Herbaria in Taxonomy.
 Botanical Survey of India.
 Conservation of Biological Diversity (In situ and Ex situ)

-A detailed study of the following families and their interrelationship and phylogeny
+A detailed study of the following families with their interrelationship and phylogeny

-Annonaceae Combretaceae

-Portulacaceae Myrtaceae

-Sterculiaceae Lythraceae

-Zygophyllaceae Passifloraceae

-Rhamnaceae Cucurbitaceae

-Sapindaceae Apiaceae
+Annonaceae Portulacaceae Sterculiaceae Zygophyllaceae Rhamnaceae Sapindaceae Fabaceae Combretaceae Myrtaceae Lythraceae Passifloraceae Cucurbitaceae Apiaceae